 When processing a dataset with 360 video for image extraction or colorization, a mask is applied to the extracted frames to hide areas that should not be shown.
-Aura includes several pre-defined masks for common camera mount configurations.
-If none are suitable for the dataset, a custom mask can be created using any image editing software.
+Aura includes several predefined masks for common camera mount configurations.
+If none are suitable for the dataset, create a custom mask using any image editing software.

 What you will need